Altinn/altinn-studio-docs/content/app/guides/design/usertest/_index.en.md

 will let you discover errors with the actual test.

 - Set a clear goal for what the participant is trying to achieve
-- choose tasks that are relevante and credible
+- choose tasks that are relevant and credible
 - Don't give away the answer or give to many hints

 You can find more tips on how to complete the test in the best way possible on the site [gov.uk](https://www.gov.uk/service-manual/user-research/using-moderated-usability-testing)